maxcelos/docker-php8.5-fpm-alpine/WORKFLOW.md

 #### Docker Image Tags
 When you push a tag like `v1.0.0`, the workflow creates these Docker tags:

-- `v1.0.0-8.5-fpm-alpine` - Specific snapshot of your v1.0.0 changes
+- `v1.0.0-8.5-fpm-alpine` - Immutable snapshot of your v1.0.0 changes
 - `8.5-fpm-alpine` - Moving pointer, always updates to latest build
-- `latest` - Also points to the most recent build

-This approach mirrors how official PHP images work (e.g., `php:8.5-fpm-alpine`)
+**Note:** We intentionally don't use a `latest` tag to avoid conflicts when you create repositories for other PHP versions (8.4, 9.0, etc.).
+The variant tag (`8.5-fpm-alpine`) serves as the "latest" for this specific PHP version.

 ### Example: Releasing a New Version